-- Create collaborative a Professional Learning Community (PLC) so that teachers can become users of data to plan instruction, assess their effectiveness, and continuously improve instruction. - Provide professional learning supporting the CCGPS, integration of technology and collaborative data based decision making. - Expand technology to include presentation systems that engage students. - Establish a culture of reading and writing across the curriculum. - Provide digital intervention tools to support individualized instruction and track progress to allow students to accelerate their learning.
+- Create collaborative Professional Learning Community (PLC) so that teachers can become users of data to plan instruction, assess their effectiveness, and continuously improve instruction. - Provide professional learning supporting the CCGPS, integration of technology, and collaborative data based decision-making.

-- Expand technology to include additional hardware for student use and presentation systems (interactive platforms and document projectors) that engage students. - Provide ongoing feedback to teachers through a web-based tool that will support personalized professional development and continuous learning for all faculty.
+- Expand technology to include presentation systems that engage students. - Establish a culture of reading and writing across the curriculum. - Provide digital intervention tools to support individualized instruction and track progress to allow students to accelerate their learning. - Expand technology to include additional hardware for student use and presentation systems that engage students in real-activities. - Provide ongoing feedback to teachers through a web-based tool that will support personalized professional development and continuous learning for all faculty.

-E. System Literacy Committee
+E. System Literacy Team

 CCS, a small system consisting of five schools, believes in a seamless educational process for each and every student.
-Therefore, we have developed three tiers of governance to ensure consistency and continuity of instruction throughout our system.
+Therefore we have developed three tiers of governance to ensure consistency and continuity of instruction throughout out system.

 Members.
 What began as our Needs Assessment Team (NAT) has grown into the Cartersville School System Literacy Committee (CSSLC).
 (Members of the CSSLC are identified in Table 4.)

 Initially, the NAT consisted of an administrator from each school and a district administrator.
-As we examined the implications of our work, we quickly realized the need to add other district administrators and representatives of other stakeholder groups from the schools.
-As we transitioned into the CSSLC, it has become apparent we will need to add parent and community representatives to participate in decisionmaking and help remove obstacles/barriers as they occur.
+As we examined the implications of our work, we soon realized the need to add other district administrators and representatives of other stakeholder groups from the schools.
+As we transitioned into the CSSLC, it became apparent we will need to add parent and community representatives to participate in decision-making and help remove obstacles/barriers as they occur.

 Function.
-The literacy committee has examined the data described earlier, reviewed school developed literacy plans, and collaborated to ensure clear articulation and alignment of all birth through 12th grade literacy plans described below.
+This literacy committee has examined the data described earlier, reviewed school developed literacy plans and collaborated to ensure clear articulation and alignment of all birth through 12th grade literacy plans described below.
 The CSSLC will meet monthly to oversee the implementation of Making It Personal, ensuring that benchmarks are reached and obstacles removed so that all CCS students are learning.
 Members from each of the schools will report on progress and bring concerns to this group for collaborative problem solving.
 All progress will be supported by data.

 Minutes.
 Minutes from NAT/CSSLC meetings are evolving.
 We recognize the need to summarize our meetings and track the progress of each of our schools, but we do not want this to become cumbersome.
-This will also be important for each of the school's literacy teams and the job-alike teacher teams that will become Professional Learning Communities (PLCs).
+This will also be important for each of the school's literacy teams and the job-alike teacher teams that will become Professional Learning Communities (PLC).
 We decided to use a simple agenda record that will model what is expected at both the school and classroom level.
-This chart will be evidence that can be used during the evaluation to track our progress.
-The following are typical summary minutes of our meeting activities.
+This table will be evidence that can be used during the evaluation to track our progress.